blackbaud/stache1/app-src/content/guide/index.md

        "expires_in": 3600
     }

+## Implicit Grant Flow

+Implicit grant flow is for clients that are implemented entirely using JavaScript and running in your application user's browser.
+You do not need any server-side code to use it.

+{{# draft }}
-### Client Credentials Flow
+## Client Credentials Flow
+{% include note.html priority='medium' note='This needs more work.' %}

 The Client Credentials flow is used by the developer to access data that is related to their partner client application.
 This flow is used the **xyz** end points.

 <p class="alert alert-info">The Client Credentials flow does not include authorization and therefore cannot be used to access or manage a user’s private data.
 This flow is described in <a href="http://tools.ietf.org/html/rfc6749#section-4.4">RFC-6749</a>.</p>

-### Implicit Grant Flow

-Implicit grant flow is for clients that are implemented entirely using JavaScript and running in the resource owner’s (partner client application user's) browser.
-You do not need any server-side code to use it.
+{{/ draft }}

 ## Using Scopes
+{% include note.html priority='medium' note='This is a prototype of scopes documentation.
+Scopes have not been defined for the Web API.' %}
 When your application seeks authorization to access user-related data, you will often need to specify one or more scopes.
 Here’s how.

 Most calls to the {{ site.product_name_short }} Web API require prior authorization by your application’s user.
 To get that authorization, your application will first need to make a call to the {{ site.authorization_service_name }}’s `/authorize` endpoint, passing along a list of the **scopes** for which access permission is sought.